brainhub/modsqr/README.md

 ### Dependencies

-This project relies on low-level OpenSSL library `libcrypto.so`.
+This project relies on the low-level OpenSSL library `libcrypto.so`.
 On Linux Fedora this library can be installed as follows:
 ```
 dnf install openssl-libs
 ```
-We don't depend on the larger OpenSSL package that includes the `openssl` application and other libraries.
+The code doesn't depend on the larger OpenSSL package that includes the `openssl` application and other libraries.

 The AVX-512 code path has minimal OpenSSL dependencies and is used for conversion of input and output only.
-There is no OpenSSL APIs invoked in performance-critical code in the AVX-512 code path.
+There are no OpenSSL API functions invoked in performance-critical code on the AVX-512 code path.

-If you plan to submit code to this respository, you should install `uncrustify` from [uncrustify](https://github.com/uncrustify/uncrustify) somewhere in your `PATH`.
+If you plan to contribute code to this respository, you should install `uncrustify` from [uncrustify](https://github.com/uncrustify/uncrustify) somewhere in your `PATH`.

 ### Componenets

-1. The library, consisting of the files `sqrlib.c` and `sqrlib.h`.
+1. The library `sqrlib.a` with the API interface defined in `sqrlib.h`.
 2. `sqr` command line tool to perform production-time calculation
 3. `sqr_test` benchmarking and testing tool that can also be invoked as
    ```